The Education Department has a two-fold mission: To prepare students for the teaching profession and to better equip current teachers.

 Once you're admitted, you will have access to an advisor who will help you plan out your program.
 You're not in this alone!
 It's recommended that you visit with your advisor often to make sure you remain on track.

-* The Teacher Certification Programs at Columbia College are available through our main campus in Columbia (Day and Evening) as well as through two of our extended Missouri campuses – Lake Ozark and St. Louis.
+*The Teacher Certification Programs at Columbia College are available through our traditional campus and evening program in Columbia as well as through two of our extended Missouri venues – Lake Ozark and St. Louis.

-Students seeking teacher certification must be admitted to one of the campuses listed above.
+Students seeking teacher certification must be admitted to one of the locations listed above.
 Many EDUC courses include field experiences that require hours in a public or accredited private school.
-These placements will be arranged with the schools in the area of your teacher certification campus (up to a 90-mile radius)..
-The MAT and M.Ed. degrees are available through the Columbia, Mo. and Online Campuses.
+These placements will be arranged with the schools in the area of your teacher certification location (up to a 90-mile radius)..
+The MAT and M.Ed. degrees are available at Columbia, MO and online.

 Already hold a bachelor's degree?
 See our certification programs: